 Born and raised in Massachusetts, I love running in the crisp fall weather, paddle boarding on sunny summer days, and going on adventures during the unpredictable-yet-always-exciting snowy winters.
 When I’m feeling more like a hermit, I’m catching up with close friends and family, watching New Girl re-runs, or experimenting with recipes in kitchen.
 With a mix of Italian, Spanish, and Irish ethnicity, I grew up eating anything and everything under the sun as a child.
 With my grandparents famous for Chilean empanadas and homemade apple pies, I discovered the pure joy of cooking and good food at a young age.

 Unfortunately, my relationship with food has not always been sunshine and rainbows.
 During my teenage years, learning about nutrition with black-and-white mindset sucked all the fun out of eating for me.
 At one point, I could not eat a burger without thinking it would clog my arteries.
 Believing that fat was “bad,” I tried to avoid all fat in foods—butter, cheese, chocolate… everything.
 With time (and therapy and years spent unraveling my twisted perception of nutrition), I learned that following strict food rules was not only harmful and unnecessary, but also no way to live.
-I physically recovered from my disordered eating pretty quickly, but falling back in love with food was a longer journey.
 Through intuitive eating I learned to appreciate all foods, from kale to cake, and eat in a way that left me feeling my best physically and emotionally.
 Now, no foods are off limits because deprivation leaves me hangry.
 Plus, what’s a birthday without cake or a campfire without S’mores?
 No fun, my friends.

 My college years as a Type A overachiever living on four hours of sleep and working 30+ hours a week while training for a half marathon also taught me a few lessons on self care.
-Despite eating somewhat healthfully, without enough sleep, rest, and time with family and friends, I was physically and mentally drained.
+Despite having a healthier relationship with food, without enough sleep, rest, and time with family and friends, I was physically and mentally drained.